 - 1. Push TOOLS to display the tools screen. - 2.
-Touch MIDI In at the bottom of the screen to go to that page of the Tools screen.

-3. Turn the knob next to the MIDI Pads parameter to select the MIDI channel that you want to use to trigger pads and sequences.
-Set this to Omni to respond to all MIDI

-MIDI Notes to Blackbox Pads

-- Connect your MIDI device to blackbox and configure it to use the MIDI channel selected for the MIDI Pads channel.
-Play some notes on your MIDI device to trigger pads.
-The table on the top right share here the MIDI note numbers may to the blackbox and a.
-The rener for made it is a second set of the second set - shows how the MIDI note numbers map to the blackbox pads.
+Touch MIDI In at the bottom of the screen to go to that page of the Tools screen. - 3.
+Turn the knob next to the MIDI Pads parameter to select the MIDI channel that you want to use to trigger pads and sequences.
+Set this to Omni to respond to all MIDI input channels that have not been otherwise assigned. - 4.
+Connect your MIDI device to blackbox and configure it to use the MIDI channel selected for the MIDI Pads channel. - Play some notes on your MIDI device to trigger pads.
+The table on the right shows the default mapping of MIDI note numbers to the blackbox pads.
 The range for pads is Note 36 (usually C2) through Note 51 (usually D#3/Eb3).
-You may need to shift your MIDI device up or down octaves to reach these notes. - 6.
+You may need to shift your MIDI device up or down octaves to reach these notes.

+- You can customize the mapping of notes to pads on the MIDI page of the Pads Parameters screen for each pad. - 6.
 Push PADS and you can watch the pads activate on the Pads screen as you play notes on your MIDI device.